Trade directory · Waipahu metro · Hawaii

 Submit application

-File Electrical Contractor license application with Hawaii DCCA including experience documentation, references, and required fees
+File Application for Electrical Contractor License with Hawaii DCCA including $200 fee, experience documentation, and financial statements.

 02/06